 Easter has become one of several traditions celebrated as "Christian" whose roots can be historically traced to ancient pagan rites.
 The actual origin of Easter dates back to not long after the global flood recorded in Genesis 6-9.
 Nimrod, a grandson of Noah, had turned from following his grandfather's God and had become a tyrannical ruler, believing the original clothing of animal skins of Adam he had acquired through thievery elevated him to godlike status.
 According to the biblical record, as king, Nimrod created Babel (in which came the infamous tower - Genesis 11:1-9), Nineveh, Asshur, Calla and other cities, all known for lifestyles that promoted unspeakable evil and perversion.
 When Nimrod died, his wife, Queen Semiramis, deified him as the Sun-god, or Life Giver which later would become known as Baal, the Great Life Giver, the god of fire, Baalim, Bel, Molech, etc. and those who followed the religion Semiramis created in his name would be called Baal worshippers.
 They became associated with idolatry, demon worship, child sacrifice and other evil practices.

 The anti-Judaic motivation for the repudiation of the biblical dating of Passover is clearly expressed by Constantine in his letter to the Christian bishops at the Council of Nicaea (325 AD).
-In this conciliar letter to all those not present at the Council, the Emperor urges all to follow the example of the Church of Rome in adopting Easter Sunday, because, he wrote: "We ought not therefore to have anything in common with the Jews, for the Savior has shown us another way; our worship follows a more legitimate and more convenient course (the order of the days of the week); and consequently, in unanimously adopting this mode, we desire, dearest brethren, to separate ourselves from the detestable company of the Jews, for it is truly shameful for us to hear them boast that without their direction we could not keep this feast.
+In this conciliar letter to all those not present at the Council, the Emperor urges all to follow the example of the Church of Rome in adopting Easter Sunday in place of the Hebrew Passover because, he wrote: "We ought not therefore to have anything in common with the Jews, for the Savior has shown us another way; our worship follows a more legitimate and more convenient course (the order of the days of the week); and consequently, in unanimously adopting this mode, we desire, dearest brethren, to separate ourselves from the detestable company of the Jews, for it is truly shameful for us to hear them boast that without their direction we could not keep this feast.
 How can they be in the right, they who, after the death of the Savior, have no longer been led by reason but by wild violence, as their delusion may urge them?
 They do not possess the truth in this Easter question; for, in their blindness and repugnance to all improvements, they frequently celebrate two Passovers in the same year.
 We could not imitate those who are openly in error.
 How, then, could we follow these Jews, who are most certainly blinded by error?
 To celebrate the Passover twice in one year is totally inadmissible.
 But even if this were not so, it would still be your duty not to tarnish your soul by communications with such wicked people (the Jews).
 Besides, consider well, that in such an important matter, and on a subject of such great solemnity, there ought not to be any division.
 Our Savior has left us only one festal day of our redemption, that is to say, of his holy passion, and he desired (to establish) only one Catholic Church…".
 (Eusebius, Vita Const., Lib. iii., 18-20)